daryamakavchik/mesto-project-pair/README.md

 * open images in full size
 * edit his name, role and profile image

 If incorrect data is entered, form sending is blocked.
-Popups are closed by clicking on either the overlay or Escape.
-When the page is refreshed, the changes are saved, and in case of an unsuccessful request to the server, the user also receives a corresponding error message.
+Popups can be closed by clicking on overlay or Escape.
+Changes are saved after page refresh, and in case of an unsuccessful request to the server, the user receives a corresponding error message.

-The project was implemented together with @yansadykov.
+This project was implemented together with @yansadykov.

 ## Tech Stack
 ![HTML](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)